Commit Changes Overview

 - If the feature branch does not exist and the metadata selected to be committed has no changes, the feature branch will not be pushed to your repository, and as a consequence, the branch will not exist in your repository.

-- As part of the Update User Story selections action, Copado upserts some other auxiliary records and fields such as Git commits and metadata types in selections.
+- In the User Story Selections section, Copado upserts some other auxiliary records and fields such as Git commits and metadata types.